KevinMarquette/kevinmarquette.github.io/_posts/2017-04-30-Powershell-Gherkin-advanced-features.md

 This is like the tag support that Peter uses.

-## Background
+# Background scenario

-You can add a `Background` scenario to a `feature` and it will get executed before all the other scenarios in that feature.
+You can add a `Background` scenario to a `Feature` and it will get executed once before all the other scenarios in that `Feature`.

     Feature: You can copy one file